moorepants/dissertation/parameterstudy.rst

 place to start once the various bicycle models are available.
 For the bicycle designer, understanding how changing the parameters effects the dynamic characteristics is something of a holy grail.
-If connections can be drawn from model parameters to such things as handleability, stabilty and contrablity bicycle designs could be tuned with these things mind.
+If connections can be drawn from model parameters to such things as handleability, stability and controllability bicycle designs could be tuned with these things mind.
 In the aircraft design world correlations have been drawn from open loop dynamics to handling qualities.
 It is highly likely that open loop dynamics can be predictors of the